-- 1 bunch fresh fenugreek leaves(methi) say about 4 1/2 to 5 cups rinsed well and roughly chopped
+- 1 bunch fresh tender fenugreek leaves(methi) rinsed well (using only tender stalks) and roughly chopped say about 4 cups

-- 1 big onion approximately 1 cup finely chopped
+- 1 onion approximately 1/2 cup finely chopped

 - 1 1/2 tbsp yellow moong dal washed and soaked in water for 1 hour and then drained